ForeverCurry/STD-Model/README.md

 The refined experiments can be reproduced by running the following command:

 `python ./experiments/lorenz/lorenz_exp_refined.py  --refine --refine_model=RDE`

-The run commands for training each model are listed in run.sh.
+The run commands for training each model are listed in `run.sh`.

 #### Results
 The `results` directory contains the pre-predictions of each model on each dataset.